Ana Helena Chacón

-Ana Helena Chacón Echeverría is a Costa Rica politician, who served as the nation's 2nd Vice President, under Luis Guillermo Solís 2014–2018, and as Ambassador in Spain, under Carlos Alvarado.
-Her political career is dedicated to issues of feminism, human rights, and public health policy.
+Ana Helena Chacón Echeverría (born 11 November 1961) is a Costa Rican diplomat, activist and politician who served as Second Vice-president of Costa Rica from 2014 to 2018 and as Ambassador to Spain from 2018 to 2022.
+A member of the Citizens' Action Party, her political career has been dedicated to issues of feminism, human rights, and public health policy.
 Previously a cabinet minister and deputy, Chacón has also served on numerous committees and conferences on the national and international level.

 Personal life

 Chacón was born in San José on 11 November 1961 to Luis Manuel Chacón, a former leader in the Social Christian Unity Party (PUSC for its Spanish initials).
 She lives in Goicoechea with her two daughters.
 She has been cited twice for violating employer delinquency laws by not paying employer contributions to the Costa Rican Social Security Fund, once in 2001 and once in 2004.
 Both cases were resolved after hearings.

 Chacón trained as an international relations expert and has served in numerous public policy organizations.
-In 2011, she served on the United Nation's Global Commission on HIV and the Law Reviews Legal Barriers Obstructing Progress on AIDS in Asia-Pacific.
+In 2011, she served on the United Nations' Global Commission on HIV and the Law Reviews Legal Barriers Obstructing Progress on AIDS in Asia-Pacific.
 From 2011 to 2013, she served on the board of directors for Fundación PANIAMOR, a non-profit organization that supports the rights of children.

 Political career

-Chacón served as Vice Minister of Public Safety during the Abel Pacheco administration (2002-2006).
+Chacón served as Vice Minister of Public Safety during the Abel Pacheco administration (2002–2006).
 She then served as a deputy in the Legislative Assembly of Costa Rica from 2006 to 2010 for PUSC.
 At the time, she worked with the block of deputies who were in favor of the Central American Free Trade Agreement (CAFTA).
 Chacón expressed interest in favor of in vitro fertilization, the rights of children, and same-sex marriage.
 Some of these issues put her in direct ideological conflict with others members of her party.

 In 2010, Chacón left PUSC to create a new party with other ex-PUSC members, the Christian Democratic and Social Party (CDS for its Spanish initials).
 PCDS never fielded any candidates, but remained active as an arm of PUSC.

 In 2014, Chacón became Luis Guillermo Solís' second vice presidential candidate, alongside Helio Fallas.
 Her selection was a surprise to many PAC followers given her support of CAFTA during the Arias administration and her past association with PUSC.
 She explained the disagreement about CAFTA by saying that it had not been implemented correctly, citing problems of corruptions, ethics, and transparency.

 In 2018, Carlos Alvarado elected her as new Costa Rican Ambassador in Madrid, Spain.